DanciuA004/Year3Project/diary.md

 # Diary
+### Thursday the 13th of March 2025
+Worked on the expand method for the ai opponent.

 ### Wednesday the 12th of March 2025
 Started work on monte-carlo implementation.
 Rough tree structure and methods implemented.
 Completed layout of final report.